Rapper shot and killed outside Atlanta pizza restaurant, friends say | Atlanta: News, Weather and Traffic

-Investigators are searching for a man who shot and killed a local rapper across from an Atlanta police precinct.
+Yung Mazi’s brother, Luqman Abdur-Rahman, told The Atlanta Journal-Constitution the family would rather not comment on the case.

+“We’re praying for him and all involved,” he said in a brief phone call Monday, asking for privacy.
+“Our privacy is at a premium.”

-The shooting happened just before 9 p.m.
-Sunday as the man left Urban Pie pizza restaurant on Hosea L. Williams Drive, according to Channel 2 Action News.
+The shooting happened just before 9 p.m. as Yung Mazi left Urban Pie pizza restaurant on Hosea L. Williams Drive, according to Channel 2 Action News.
 Atlanta police said they responded to a report of 10 to 25 gunshots.

-Known for collaborations with Atlanta rappers Rich Homie Quan and Yung Thug, Mazi famously tweeted that “God made me bulletproof” hours after he was shot in December at a Buckhead Waffle House.
+He was known for collaborations with Atlanta rappers Rich Homie Quan and Yung Thug, and is said to have previously survived being shot 10 times.

+“God made me bulletproof,” Yung Mazi tweeted hours after he was shot in December at a Buckhead Waffle House.

 RELATED: Waffle House executive describes video of Atlanta rapper who was shot in Buckhead